 6. Stay in close contact with your friend.
 Keep in contact with your friend even if you think it isn’t making a difference.
 Relationship violence victims often have to try to leave several times before they succeed.
 Abusers will try to isolate them.
 Repeatedly let your friend know that you are there for her/him and she/he can always talk with you no matter her/his decisions.
 Continue contacting your friend no matter how frequently she/he responds.
 You will serve to be an important connection for your friend.

-If you would like any resources or support before, during or after speaking with a friend, please contact Becca Bishopric, Coordinator for Health Promotion – Violence Prevention and Response in Duke 204C or by phone at 336-278-5009 or through email at email@example.com.
+If you would like any resources or support before, during or after speaking with a friend, please contact the Coordinators for Violence Response at 336-278-5009 or through email.